 Just because you’re talented, doesn’t mean you should start a business.

-Doogie was the first person I hired to join me when I became VP Marketing at a startup I joined.
+Doogie was the first person I hired when I became VP Marketing at a startup I joined.
 I thought he would be a great fit because he could hit the ground running and not miss a step.

 Things went great with Doogie over the next few months.
 He was doing everything I expected him to do and more.